Via Christi confirms first case of flu, urges public to seek vaccination

 Officials at Asencion Via Christi confirmed its first case of the flu this week.
 The hospital could not tell us whether or not the case involved a child or adult.
 Nevertheless, they said the flu strain is here in Wichita and precautions must be taken.

-Since it is the beginning of the season doctors don’t know how severe the flu will be this year.
+Since it is the beginning of the season, doctors don’t know how severe the flu will be this year.
 Dr. Seery says they can make a prediction based on the flu strains from Australia.

-She says, “This was a very serious year for them for the flu but the vaccine seems to be well adapted to the strains that we know we are going to be exposed to.”
+“This was a very serious year for them for the flu, but the vaccine seems to be well adapted to the strains that we know we are going to be exposed to,” she said.

 In addition, doctors have been treating several patients with flu-like symptoms.
 One doctor says when it comes to the flu shot, don’t wait!

-“Get it immediately,” exclaimed Dr. Amy Seery, Pediatrician at Ascension Via Christi.
+“Get it immediately,” said Dr. Seery.
 “It takes two weeks after the injection for it to be fully effective, and be most productive as possible against different variants of the flu virus.”

+Clinics like GraceMed have been seeing a number of people coming in to get free vaccines.

 Pharmacies and doctor’s offices have the flu shot.
 You can also get it for free from the Sedgwick County Health Department and Grace Med Health Clinic.